rsippl/big-ring/README.md

 Indoor Cycling currently does the following:

+* Works on Ubuntu Linux.
+It's a goal to support Windows and OS X, but I've done no work to support them yet.
 * Get information from ANT+ Sensors
     - Power meters
+    - Cadence meter (including cadence from power meters)
     - Heart rate meters
 * Show current values for:
     - Power
     - Cadence
     - Heart Rate
+* Play a Real Life Video with video frames mapped to the distance the cyclist has travelled.
+The distance is determined by calculating (approximating) the speed of the cyclist several times per second, and changing the travelled distance according to the speed.

 Dependencies
 ------------